MAK20202021/Capstone_Project_Starbucks/README.md

 - Evaluating the model

 ## Acknowledgement
-This project is for Udacity Nanodegree Program (https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project is for [Udacity Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 Thanks to Udacity for arranging this project and thanks to Starbucks for providing datasets.
 ## Installation
 This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)